-The CWCA will be shaped approximately like a truncated pyramid, with sides sloped not steeper than approximately 20% or 5H:1V and top surface sloped toward the sides at approximately 1% grade (Figure 7).
+The CWCA will be shaped approximately like a truncated pyramid, with sides sloped not steeper than approximately 20% or 5H:1V and top surface sloped east, away from Ambrosia Lake at approximately 1% grade (Figure 7).
 The size will be sufficient to contain all contaminated materials that exceed the capacity of the shaft.
 Because the actual volume of radwaste cannot be determined until excavation is complete, the radwaste will be placed in a sequence that incrementally expands the footprint and increases the height of the CWCA.

 Radwaste will be placed in loose lifts of 8-10 inches and compacted by multiple passes of earthwork equipment.
-The most contaminated materials will be preferentially placed in the middle of the lower lifts, to optimize radon attenuation through the overlying and less contaminated materials.
+The most radiological material will be preferentially placed in the middle of the lower lifts of the CWCA, to optimize radon attenuation through the overlying and less contaminated materials.